napari/docs/docs/howtos/layers/shapes.md

   Select the `Add path` tool from the layer controls panel or by pressing the `t` key when the shapes layer is selected.
 The tool can be used to draw complex paths using the mouse or tablet.
+Note that for the initial drawing, sometimes there is a delay due to `numba`.

   :::{dropdown} More details on the lasso tool